-- a.
-Provide preventative maintenance and provide cost-effective and timely replacement of aging elements; - b.
-Plan for the orderly extension and upgrade of capital systems while recognizing that system extensions associated with new development should be the responsibility of those desiring service; - Regularly inspect systems to ensure conformance with design standards; and - d.
+- 1. Provide preventative maintenance and provide cost-effective and timely replacement of aging elements; - 2.
+Plan for the orderly extension and upgrade of capital systems while recognizing that system extensions associated with new development should be the responsibility of those desiring service; - 3.
+Regularly inspect systems to ensure conformance with design standards; and - 4.
 Reduce the potential for service rate increases through effective fiscal management and fair and equitable rate structures.